AMERICAN HOLOCAUST: WHEN ITS ALL OVER I’LL STILL BE INDIAN

 Executive Producers: Joanelle Romero, Elizabeth Sage Galesi, Phillip M. Haozous, Teddy Parker, Kathleen Jones, David Aurbey, Windhollow Foundation, Connie Stevens.

-American Holocaust: When Its All Over I’ll Still Be Indian – This is the first and only film to date that addresses the American Indian and Jewish Holocausts.
+American Holocaust: When Its All Over I’ll Still Be Indian – This is the only film to date that addresses the American Indian and Jewish Holocausts.

-Joanelle Romero is the only American Indian director/producer short-listed for an Academy Award in 2000, for her film “AMERICAN HOLOCAUST: WHEN ITS ALL OVER I’LL STILL BE INDIAN.”
+Joanelle Romero is the first Native Indigenous director/producer/writer short-listed for an Academy Award in 2000, for her film “AMERICAN HOLOCAUST: WHEN ITS ALL OVER I’LL STILL BE INDIAN.”
 Romero’s film was entered into the OSCARS for consideration in 2000 in which 22 short films were entered that year.
 Then the Academy’s Documentary Branch determined the shortlist in a preliminary round of voting in which 9 were chosen for consideration.
 “American Holocaust: When It’s All Over I’ll Still Be Indian” was part of that 9 chosen.
 Then five were nominated.

 Romero’s documentary film “AMERICAN HOLOCAUST: WHEN ITS ALL OVER I’LL STILL BE INDIAN” has received many awards, including the Armin T. Wegner Humanitarian Award in 2005.
 Viewers can watch this film Red Nation Television Channel – Native is Here. www.rednationtv.com